 - "(1) Officers.
 A Secretary of State, an Auditor, a Treasurer, a Superintendent of Public Instruction, an Attorney General, a Commissioner of Agriculture, a Commissioner of Labor, and a Commissioner of Insurance shall be elected by the qualified voters of the State in 1972 and every four years thereafter, at the same time and places as members of the General Assembly are elected.
 Their term of office shall be four years and shall commence on the first day of January next after their election and continue until their successors are elected and qualified." - Sec.
-2. Section 4 of Article IX of the Constitution reads as rewritten: "Sec.
-4. State Board of Education. - (1) Board.
+2. Section 4 of Article IX of the Constitution reads as rewritten:

+"Sec.
+4. State Board of Education.

+(1) Board.
 The State Board of Education shall consist of the Lieutenant Governor, the Treasurer, and eleven members appointed by the Governor, subject to confirmation by the General Assembly in joint session.
-Governor, six members appointed by the Governor, six members elected by the Senate, and six members elected by the House of Representatives.
-The General Assembly shall divide the State into eight-twelve educational districts.
-Of the appointive elected members of the Board, one shall be appointed elected from each of the eight-twelve educational districts and three shall be appointed from the State at large. districts.
-Appointments Terms shall be for overlapping terms of eight years, four years, except that three members elected by the Senate, three members elected by the House of Representatives, and three members appointed by the Governor in 1993 shall serve for a two-year term.
-Appointments to fill vacancies shall be made by the Governor for the unexpired terms and shall not be subject to confirmation. as provided by law.
-The General Assembly may authorize a member of the General Assembly, a member of the General Assembly after the expiration of his term but before his successor is qualified, a committee of the General Assembly, or a committee of the Senate or the House of Representatives to fill vacancies in positions filled by the Senate or the House of Representatives.

-(2) Superintendent of Public Instruction.
+The General Assembly shall divide the State into eight educational districts.
+Of the appointive members of the Board, one shall be appointed from each of the eight educational districts and three shall be appointed from the State at large. five members appointed by the Governor, five members elected by the Senate, and five members elected by the House of

+- Representatives.
+Appointments shall be for overlapping terms of eight years. four-year terms, except that the appointments of three members appointed by the Governor, two members elected by the Senate, and two members elected by the House of Representatives, in 1993, shall be for two-year terms.
+Appointments to fill vacancies shall be made by the Governor for the unexpired terms and shall not be subject to eonfirmation, as provided by law.
+The General Assembly may authorize a member of the General Assembly, a member of the General Assembly after the expiration of his term but before his successor is qualified, a committee of the General Assembly, or a committee of the Senate or the House of Representatives, to fill vacancies in positions filled by the Senate or the House of Representatives. - (2) Superintendent of Public Instruction.
 The Superintendent of Public Instruction shall be the secretary and chief administrative officer of the State Board of Education.
 He shall be appointed by the State Board of Education and shall serve at the pleasure of the State Board of Education."